 Truthfully, I've never met a taco I didn't like.
 Yet when it comes to taco salad– I am traumatized.
 As a kid, I was forced to eat more taco salad than I ever wanted (and it was covered in thousand island dressing... don't ask me why).
 I just remember gagging it down and vowing to never eat it again.
-So my healthy taco salad recipe is not a childhood recipe, but a new and improved dish bursting with flavor and excitement.
+This healthy taco salad recipe is not a childhood recipe.
+It's my new and improved dish, bursting with flavor, nutrients and possibilities.

 As I grew up, I learned that taco salad takes many forms— and some are quite tasty (while others are gag-worthy)!
 There's just something so satisfying about a crisp corn shell (or chips) piled high with shredded lettuce and all of the other veggie-lovin' fixings.